At home with Celestron 11 used for minor planet occultations in Carefree, Arizona in January 2016

 Paul D. Maley’s Home Page

 Paul’s life-long interest in observing astronomical phenomena has been largely focused on planning and executing expeditions to observe eclipses of the sun as well as minor planet occultations.
-He was inspired by the late Aline B. Carter, former poet laureate of Texas who taught astronomy at the Witte Museum in San Antonio, Texas.
+Born in New York the day before a total eclipse of the Sun, he was inspired by the late Aline B. Carter, former poet laureate of Texas who taught astronomy at the Witte Museum in San Antonio, Texas in 1958.

 His observational interests have expanded to include comets, asteroids, meteor showers, occultations of stars by the moon, eclipses of the moon, and artificial earth satellites.
-Paul’s travels have taken him to 264 countries so far.
+Paul’s Earth exploration travels have taken him to 291 countries and territories so far.
 He worked in the aerospace industry at the NASA Johnson Space Center from 1969 to 2010.
 His academic credentials include a B.S.
-(University of Texas, Pan American Campus), M.S., and M.B.A (University of Houston – Clear Lake).
+(Pan American College), M.S., and M.B.A (University of Houston – Clear Lake).
+He is the developer of RING OF FIRE 0EXPEDITIONS which has offered astronomical tours since 1970.
+He has been to 70 eclipses of the Sun.
+He founded the Clear Lake Marathon Training Trail and has completed half marathons on all 7 continents.

 - ARTIFICIAL SATELLITE OBSERVATIONS